AstroPathJHU/AstroPathPipeline/astropath/hpfs/flatfield/docs/MeanImageComparison.md

 ## 5.5.3.1.
 Instructions to Run via *AstroPath Pipeline* Workflow

 ## 5.5.3.2.
-Instructions to Run Standalone
+Instructions to Run Standalone Via Python Package

 After running the meanimage routine for a whole cohort, the set of samples whose mean images should be used to determine a single flatfield correction model can be found using the plot(s)/datatable(s) created by the "[meanimage_comparison_plot.py](./meanimage_comparison_plot.py)" script.
 The comparison between any two samples' mean images is determined using the standard deviation of the distribution of the pixel-wise differences between the two mean images divided by their uncertainties.
 This comparison statistic is calculated for every image layer and every pair of samples, and the average over all image layers is plotted for each pair in a grid.
 The resulting plot shows values near one for samples whose mean images are comparable, and values far from one for samples whose mean images are very different.
 The plot can be run several times (more quickly, after the initial data table is produced) to find the best grouping of slides to use for a single flatfield model.
 It can also be used to check a new cohort of samples' mean images against previously-run cohorts.
 To run the script in the most common use case, enter the following command and arguments: